 It led to discontent between the neighboring countries for nearly five years.
 The dispute was finally settled on December 2015 by the International Court of Justice (ICJ) that ruled the disputed area belonged to Costa Rica.

 2. Slovakia Is Not Slovenia And Vice Versa

 A large number of people always get these two countries mixed up.
 Both countries are situated in Eastern Europe, and were once ruled by communist governments.
 Since their independence, each of them has been embarrassed and humiliated unintentionally on various international events.

 In 1999, the former president and then Texas governor, George W. Bush, jeopardize a Slovak reporter by saying “the only thing I know about Slovakia is what I learned firsthand from your foreign minister, who came to Texas.
 But the fact was, Bush had not met the foreign minister of Slovakia, but the then prime minister of Slovenia.

-In 2004, Slovenia got so fed up that they even start considering their flag redesign to solve their current identity crisis.
+In 2004, Slovenia got so fed up that they even start considering flag redesign to solve their current identity crisis.
 Just imagine how humiliated you will feel if someone repeatedly associate yourself with a nation that you never even been into.

 1. What is Aleppo?

 Seriously, what is Aleppo?
 Well, the question should be where is Aleppo as it’s one of the most prominent cities in Syria.
 But, for the 29th Governor of New Mexico, Gary Johnson the city of Aleppo is certainly a thing that he is not aware of.